-1. What exactly is changing?
-Prior to Autumn 2020, Economics used code 45.0601.
-Now we will use CIP code 45.0603.
+1. What changed exactly?
+Prior to Autumn 2020, the Department of Economics Undergraduate Program used code 45.0601.
+Now the CIP code is 45.0603.

-- Prior code: 45.0601 Economics — A general program that focuses on the systematic study of the production, conservation and allocation of resources in conditions of scarcity, together with the organizational frameworks related to these processes.
+- Prior CIP code: 45.0601 Economics — A general program that focuses on the systematic study of the production, conservation and allocation of resources in conditions of scarcity, together with the organizational frameworks related to these processes.
 Includes instruction in economic theory, micro- and macroeconomics, comparative economic systems, money and banking systems, international economics, quantitative analytical methods, and applications to specific industries and public policy issues.

 The curriculum’s content is scientifically rigorous, using mathematical techniques and reasoning both in the development of theoretical economic models – using game theory and calculus - and in answering empirical questions with methods from statistics, econometrics and data science.
 In addition, in 2013 we added an econometrics requirement to the BA major, ECON 382, as we feel this skill set is necessary to keep in line with our peer institutions and our belief that all economics majors should be familiar with elementary regression techniques.